gr8manbir/Manbir_den/Self_Driving_Car/CarND-MPC-Project/README.md

 This means that (x,y) = (0,0) is the position of the car.

 2) From the transformed way points, fit a 3rd order polynomial function.
 This will give a set of co-efficients.

+3) The initial cross track error and error in orientation ( not steering angle ) can be got as below:
+	a. cte = initial 0 value of coeffs
+	b. epsi = tan inverse of coeffs[1]

+4) Next step is to predict the vehicle state after latency ( actual advantage of MPC ).
+In this step we calculate the entire 6 vector values of the motion model after 0.1 sec( 100 ms ).
+This 100ms comes from the thread sleep value which introduces the latency.
+The six values after 0.1 sec are calculated as follows:
+	a.
+X after 100ms  = velocity(v) * latency time(dt)
+	b.
+Y after 100ms = 0.0
+	c. psi ( i.e. vehicle orientation ) = -v * steer *dt/Lf
+	d. vel = vel + throttle*dt
+	e. cte = cte + v*sin(epsi) *dt
+	f. epsi = epsi + psi ( from c. )

+5) Now we have next vehicle state and coeffs of the polynomial on which the car must remain.
+So using an Model predictive controller on (next vehicle state, coeffs) we can get the following:
+	a.
+Next steering angle
+	b.
+Next speed
+	c. (x,y) co-rordinates for the vehicle movement.
+This is the green line shown in final video.

+6) We also display a yellow line just to see that the polynomial fit is being generated properly.
+For this we do the following:
+	a.
+Use 25 point in 2.5 step increments for x co-ords
+	b.
+Evaluate the y value for the above 25 x values from the coeffs.
+	c.
+Plot a line with the x and y values.
+This is the yellow line.

+##Model and MPC

+This describes how the vehicle motion model is considered and how the model predictive controller works
+1. The vehicle motion model considers 4 parameters:
+	a. x state
+	b. y state
+	c. v(elocity) state
+	d. psi( vehicle orientation )

+2. There are two possible actuator inputs
+	a. steering angle (delta) constrained to [-25, 25] degrees
+	b. acceleration( a ) constrained to [-1, 1]

+3. The two errors to be reduced are cte and epsi( error in vehicle orientation )

+The model works as follows:

+1. Define a cost for cte, epsi, vel, steering angle, acceleration, change in steering angle and change in acceleration.
+   This is done as follows:
+    cost = pow( curr_state - refer_state, 2)
+    Examples of reference state are speed=100, cte=0.

+2. Define the weightage of each cost.
+For example cte=0 is more important than velocity=100.

+3. Next we extrapolate these constraints for entire 10 ( i.e. N ) steps using motion model equations.

+4. The MPC.solve() does the following:

+	a.
+Set the lower and upper bound constraints for all state parameters and actuator controls.
+	b.
+From the polynomial coefficients create the costs and constraints.
+	c.
+Solve bounds, costs and constraints to obtain next steering angle, acceleration and (x,y) of the path to be followed.

+##Choosing N( number of steps)  and dt ( time between steps )

+The values chosen for this solution are N=10 and dt=0.1.
+This gives the magic figure of predicting the vehicle's parameters for exactly next 1 second.
+I tried dt>0.1 and this make the vehicle slower to react.
+Increasing N>10 made the processing slower and it seems my PC couldn't keep up.
+So N=10 and dt=0.1 seems like a good solution.

 ## Dependencies